ryancdotorg/freq/README.md

-  -L, --lexigraphic        Sort values with same frequency lexicographically -U, --unstable           Do not sort values with same frequency -F, --no-freq-sort       Do not sort by frequency -r, --reverse            Output least common values first -u, --unique             Output unique values with no additional data -n, --number             Include line numbers
+  -L, --lexigraphic        Sort values with same frequency lexicographically -U, --unstable           Do not sort values with same frequency -F, --no-freq-sort       Do not sort by frequency -H, --skip-header        Skip first line of each input file -r, --reverse            Output least common values first -u, --unique             Output unique values with no additional data -n, --number             Include line numbers